Al-Masjid an-Nabawi with its distinctive green dome in Medina at dusk

 Other Holy Sites in Medina

 Quba Mosque is the first mosque built in Islamic history, constructed by the Prophet Muhammad in 622 CE upon his arrival.
-It is 3 kilometres from Al-Masjid an-Nabawi.
+It is 5 kilometres south of Al-Masjid an-Nabawi.
 A prayer here is said to be equivalent to Umrah in reward.
+From the Prophet’s Mosque, a taxi costs SAR 15–20; a free shuttle bus runs from the mosque area during peak pilgrimage periods.

 Masjid al-Qiblatayn (Mosque of the Two Qiblas) is the site where the Prophet received the revelation to change the direction of prayer from Jerusalem to Mecca during prayer itself — making this mosque historically unique.

-Mount Uhud is the site of the Battle of Uhud (625 CE), one of the major early Islamic battles.
-The mountain is 5 kilometres from the mosque.
-The battlefield and the graves of the martyrs (including Hamza ibn Abdul Muttalib, the Prophet’s uncle) are visited as a historical and devotional site.
+Mount Uhud is 5 kilometres north of Al-Masjid an-Nabawi, the site of the Battle of Uhud (625 CE).
+The battlefield and the graves of the martyrs — including Hamza ibn Abdul Muttalib, the Prophet’s uncle — are visited as a historical and devotional site.
+Entry is free.
+Guided heritage tours are available from operators near the mosque entrance, from SAR 80 per person, covering the battlefield, the martyrs’ graves, and the historical context of the battle.

 Getting to Medina